 The Mint Plant

 The Mint plant is a perennial herb that is very popular as a household plant.
 It has dark, green, pointed leaves that emit a most refreshing aroma.
 These leaves have been used the world over for a number of health remedies as well as for making teas and smoothies.
+Check out these mint-like plants to learn how to properly identify them.

 Prevention: How To Protect Your Mint Plant